 “Structured” Fartlek Training

-Indoors, mind you, it’s probably better to use something I call, somewhat contradictorily, Structured Fartlek.
-Since you don’t have the same types of natural targets that would occur outdoors (I suppose you could use a commercial break in a TV program or a particularly upbeat song on your MP3 player), it’s often better to structure out your speed bursts within the workout itself based on time.
-As above, what block length you pick depends on your own preference and the length of your workout.
+Indoors, mind you, it’s probably better to use something I call, somewhat contradictorily, Structured Fartlek training.
+The issue here is that you don’t have the types of natural targets that would occur outdoors like an uphill or what have you.
+Though I suppose you could use a TV commercial or particularly upbeat song on your MP3 player.

 As an example, a buddy of mine has been grinding 30 minutes on the Versaclimber and was getting bored with it.
 I suggested that he introduce a 15 second “pick-up” (an increase in intensity that isn’t all out but takes him out of his normal steady state zone) every 5 minutes before returning to his normal steady state pace.
 Now his workout has gone from “30 minutes of boring grinding” to 6X5 minutes with 15 seconds faster.
 Mentally he’s only having to do 5 minutes (ok, 4:45) before doing something else.